Vaidyaakash/TF-NR-Resources/README.md

-# Resources cration by terraro
+# Resources cration by terraform